exo-addons/exoplatform-pulse/README.md

 ---------------
 "exoplatform-pulse" that contains Activity Statistics Gadgets:
 * Top Forum Participant gadget: Show Top Users of Forum Participant
 * Activity Statistics gadget: Display eXo Platform statisic.
 They are: New Users, Login Count, Forum Active Users, New Forum Post, New users social connections, New posts on the activities stream, Total Platform Download.
+This gadget allow export statistics to EXEL and CSV file also.

 Compatibility:
 ---------------